Beat Chemistry With Hazel!

 4. Studying in advance once we are done catching up.
 This will give us an edge and decrease the amount of time needed for studying as learning becomes much more efficient (you actually KNOW what's going on in class as you learn)

-Tutoring since 7 years ago, first for elementary and middle schoolers, currently for high schoolers and college students.
+Tutoring since 10 years ago, first as a community volunteer for elementary and middle schoolers.
+I currently tutor exam prep and sciences for high school and college students.

-Tutoring related: my year-long student calling me to tell me he got an A in the Singapore-Cambridge A-levels for H2 Chemistry (results come out 4 months after the exam).
+My year-long student calling me to tell me he got an A in the Singapore-Cambridge A-levels for H2 Chemistry (results come out 4 months after the exam).
 The H2 chemistry subject is extremely rigorous and equivalent to second-year chemistry in college.
-He is now studying economics, but I am so proud that together we were able to ace chemistry even if he wasn't initially interested in the subject at all.
+He is now studying economics, but I am so proud that together we were able to ace chemistry even if he wasn't initially confident or even interested in the subject at all.
 The year had really paid off and fruitful learning had taken place.

 Many of my students have told me that they want to do well to make me proud.
 For me, tutoring is a team effort and students should be motivated and inspired by their tutors, and have fun learning together.
 This will build up to genuine interest and passion in the subject and long-lasting drive to perform.